 It’s vital that new business owners understand that the team you develop will determine the success of the venture, so build your team carefully.
 Whether you’re starting off small or building an empire, it is vitally important to recruit team members who share your drive, expertise, passion, and values.
 First and foremost, you’ll want a staff that can provide professional instruction coupled with a positive attitude that will foster consistent player development.
 This will build credibility amongst clientele.
 Essentially, you want an educated team that is good at what you do; training athletes.
 If you’re producing results, word travels fast.

 In the initial stages of launching a training facility, however, things can be slow.
 It can take months to create a steady flow of business.
 You can’t afford staff members giving up when times are rough, nor do you want toxic work personalities who are not as motivated or driven to help accomplish the facility’s goals.
-A recent study found that 78 percent of participating employees stated their commitment to their organization declined in the face of toxic behavior, and 66 percent said their performance declined.
+A recent study found that in the face of a toxic workplace, 78 percent of participating employees stated their commitment to their organization declined, and 66 percent said their performance declined.
 Building and maintaining a driven team is a critical component of your training facility’s longevity.

 Invest in Proper Technology